 Can Yerba Mate Cause Cancer?

 The question of whether yerba mate increases the risk of certain cancers has been one of the most widespread concerns floating around, despite studies to the contrary.
-However, some studies exists showing as association between heavy mate consumption and the development of certain cancers.
+However, some studies exist showing an association between heavy consumption and certain cancers.
 Other risk factors, however, likely influence these observations.
 Regions with increased cancer also showed high rates of smoking and alcohol consumption.

 Risks for oral cancers increase with very hot beverages.
 Regular consumption of strong and extra hot tea increases these risks.
 However, the risk for these cancers increases with regular consumption of other very hot beverages like coffee, broths and other teas[xxvi] [xxvii].

 Our overall verdict is that there are benefits and risks associated with most health products.
-We believe that the benefits of yerba mate tea should outweigh the potential risks when taken in sensible doses as part of an overall approach to health and wellness.
-Remember to check with your primary health care practitioner if you are unsure.
+We believe that the benefits of yerba mate tea outweigh the potential risks.
+Of course, when taken in sensible doses as part of an overall approach to health and wellness.

 What do you think of this tea?
 Do you like the taste, and what benefits have you noticed from taking it?
-We’d love to hear what you think so please feel free to leave a comment in the box below!
+We’d love to hear what you think in the comment in the box below!